aadil8899/odin-recipes/README.md

 -------------------------------------------
-created a directory "recipes" inside odin-recipes directory add an html file to the directory create a link in the index.html of odin-recipe for the page lasagna.html
+created a directory "recipes" inside odin-recipes directory add an html file to the directory

+added different recipe html files to the recipes directory added necessary html create a link in the index.html of odin-recipe for the page respectively created inside recipes folder
 -----------------------------------------------------